Tom Scavo: Past

-Lynette met Mary Alice Young, Bree Van de Kamp and Susan Mayer, shortly after she discovered she is pregnant with twins.
-They thought it is better to have Lynette as a friend, than enemy.
-She become a mother to four children with Tom: twins Preston and Porter born in 1998, Parker in 1998 and Penny in 2004.
-She met Gabrielle Solis in 2003 and after a difficult short period of accommodation, she also become her best friend.
+Lynette met Mary Alice Young, Bree Van de Kamp, and Susan Mayer, shortly after discovering she is pregnant with twins, and they became friends.
+Lynette became a mother to five children with Tom: twins Preston and Porter born in 1998, Parker in 2000, Penny in 2003 and Paige, in 2014.
+She met Gabrielle Solis in 2003 and after difficulties in getting along, they became best friends.

 Season 1

-Tom is frequently out of town and seems completely oblivious to Lynette's problems.
-Tom has been keeping a secret from his wife that only his father, Rodney Scavo, knows about - his one-night-stand with Renee.
+Tom is frequently out of town and seems oblivious to Lynette's problems.
+Tom has been keeping his one-night stand with Renee a secret from his wife, and only his father, Rodney Scavo, knows about it.
 Tom decides to become a house-husband after losing his promotion to Tim Douggan and subsequently quits his job.
-He seems to truly love Lynette, being prepared to discuss family matters with her if she feels that they need to.
+He seems to truly love Lynette, and the two are able to discuss family matters in-depth.

 Season 2

 Midway through the second season, Tom returns to the workplace, sharing an employer with his wife for the second time.
-When Lynette's boss, Ed Ferrera (Currie Graham), asks Lynette to send instant messages to his wife to help him heat up his sex life, his wife finds out and threatens to leave him unless he fires the person who sent the IMs.
-Feeling he cannot fire Lynette, Ed tells his wife it was Tom, deciding to fire him instead, but Lynette warns him he will need reasonable cause.
-Much to Lynette's horror, Ed finds one when he discovers that Tom has been falsifying expense reports.
-When Ed confronts him, the conversation ends with Tom punching Ed in the face.
-As grounds for dismissal have been met, double grounds in fact, Tom is fired.
-Tom is found out to be meeting another woman after Lynette follows him to Atlantic City and sees them embracing.
-Lynette later finds out that this woman is actually the mother of his daughter - which he did not known he has - born long before he married Lynette.
+When Lynette's boss, Ed Ferrara (Currie Graham), asks Lynette to send explicit messages to his wife to help him improve his sex life, his wife finds out and threatens to leave him unless he fires the person who sent the IMs.
+Feeling he cannot fire Lynette, Ed tells his wife it was Tom, deciding to fire him instead, but Lynette warns him he will need a reasonable cause.
+To Lynette's horror, Ed finds one when he discovers that Tom has been falsifying expense reports.
+When Ed confronts him, the conversation ends with Tom punching Ed, and Tom is fired.
+Tom is found out to be meeting with another woman after Lynette follows him to Atlantic City and sees them embracing.
+Lynette later finds out that this woman is the mother of his daughter, born long before he married Lynette.